John McNulty (American football)

-John Jeffrey McNulty (born May 29, 1968) is an American football coach who currently serves as an analyst for Alabama.
+John Jeffrey McNulty (born May 29, 1968) is an American football coach who currently serves as Quarterbacks coach for Michigan State.
 He is a former player and graduate of the Penn State University.
 McNulty returned to Rutgers, where he spent five seasons as an assistant coach and offensive coordinator from 2004 to 2008.
 The veteran coach also spent 15 seasons in the National Football League (NFL), coaching for six different teams.

 Early life

 A native of Clarks Summit, Pennsylvania, McNulty is a 1986 graduate of Abington Heights High School.

 College playing career

 McNulty was a walk-on 3rd string as a safety at Pennsylvania State University.

 Coaching career

 Early coaching career

 McNulty began his coaching career as a graduate assistant with the wide receivers at the University of Michigan in 1991.
 Michigan won two Big Ten titles and appeared in four bowl games including two Rose Bowl appearances during his time in Ann Arbor.
 In 1994, McNulty worked with standout wide receivers and future NFL players Amani Toomer and Mercury Hayes.
-McNulty spent three seasons (1995-97) at Connecticut working with wide receivers and special teams.
+McNulty spent three seasons (1995–97) at Connecticut working with wide receivers and special teams.
 At UConn, McNulty helped wide receiver Carl Bond earn Division I-AA All-America honors in 1997.
-McNulty spent six seasons in the NFL, the first five in Jacksonville as an offensive quality control coach (1998-2000) and wide receivers coach (2000-02).
-In Jacksonville, McNulty worked with one of the NFL’s top receiving tandems in Jimmy Smith and Keenan McCardell.
+McNulty spent six seasons in the NFL, the first five in Jacksonville as an offensive quality control coach (1998–2000) and wide receivers coach (2000–02).
+In Jacksonville, McNulty worked with one of the NFL's top receiving tandems in Jimmy Smith and Keenan McCardell.
 In 2002, Smith had 80 receptions for 1,027 yards, his seventh consecutive 1,000-yard receiving season.
-McNulty helped Jacksonville to playoff appearances in 1998 (11-5 record) and in 1999 (14-2 record).
+McNulty helped Jacksonville to playoff appearances in 1998 (11–5 record) and in 1999 (14–2 record).
 McNulty then spent the 2003 season with the Dallas Cowboys as the wide receivers coach as the Cowboys went 10-6 and earned a playoff berth.